OpenLiberty/open-liberty-operator/doc/operator-design.md

 ### Certified with Red Hat's OperatorHub

+- Consistent with other Red Hat Runtimes Operators
+- Easy to subscribe from umbrella Operators (e.g. Kabanero Operator)

 ![Overview](images/overview.png)

-### Drop-in replacement for Appsody Operator within umbrella frameworks (Kabanero.io, ICP4Apps)
+### Drop-in replacement for Appsody Operator in an Application Stack context from ICP4Apps

 Needed actions to fulfill the image below:
 - add new attribute to Open Liberty Application Stack's `stack.yaml` (e.g.  `operator = OpenLiberty`)
 - update Open Liberty Application Stack's `app-deploy.yaml` to use `Kind: OpenLibertyApplication`
 - update Appsody's CLI to either install the Open Liberty Operator or at least avoid checking for the existance of the Appsody Operator when deploying such stack
 - ensure that when updating annotations / labels from `app-deploy.yaml` the Appsody's CLI does not remove extra fields from the `OpenLibertyApplication` CR.
-- update the Kabanero Operator to install the Open Liberty Operator from the certified OperatorHub
+- update the Kabanero Operator to subscribe / install the Open Liberty Operator from the certified OperatorHub
 - no changes needed at the devOps side, as the pipeline is agnostic of the `Kind` inside the deployed `app-deploy.yaml`

 ![Operators](images/icp4apps.png)